Sabreclaw/catboost-xgboost-lightgbm/README.md

   - It will run test-server/run_locust_headless.sh with the chosen parameters.

 Notes:
 - The script defaults to using a virtual environment at model-server/.venv for both serving and (if available) testing.
-If that venv doesn’t exist or you skip creating it, your system Python/pip will be used.
+If that venv does not exist or venv creation is skipped, the system Python/pip will be used.
 - For model serving details and environment variables, see model-server/README.md.
 - For load testing details and configuration, see test-server/README.md.